Learn About Cough

 • Cough is an important human reflex that helps protect your airway and lungs against irritants.

 • Occasional cough is normal.
-It helps clear up your throat and airway from bugs, mucus and dust.
-Persistent cough or associated with other symptoms like shortness of breath, mucus production or bloody phlegm need to be checked by your physician
+It helps clear up your throat and airway from bugs, mucus, and dust.
+Persistent cough or associated with other symptoms like shortness of breath, mucus production, or bloody phlegm could indicate a more serious medical problem.

 • Persistent cough is a common respiratory symptom but can also indicate disease of the heart, stomach and nervous system.

 What Is Cough?